Introduction to Stokes structures: Nearby cycles of Stokes-filtered local systems

-We keep the setting of \S\ref{subsec:nearbygood}.
-Our aim is to define the nearby cycles functors $\wt\psi_f^\varphi$ and $\psi_f^\varphi$ for \emph{good} Stokes-filtered local systems $(\cF,\cF_\bbullet)$ on $(X,D)$, \emph{without assuming that $\varphi$ is good} with respect to the stratified $\ccI$-covering $\wt\Sigma$ associated to $(\cF,\cF_\bbullet)$.
-One should not use Definition \ref{def:nearbygood} in general, since Proposition \ref{prop:psigood} does not hold in general without the goodness property of $\varphi$, and we expect that the property proved in this proposition to be satisfied by nearby cycles.
+Going back to nearby cycles, we note that Definition \ref{def:nearbygood} cannot be used in general, since Proposition \ref{prop:psigood} does not hold in general without the goodness property of $\varphi$, and we would expect that the property proved in this proposition to be satisfied by nearby cycles.
 The idea is then to define nearby cycles $\wt\psi_f^\varphi$ by choosing a modification $\epsilon:(X',D')\to(X,D)$ so that $\varphi$ becomes good with respect to $\epsilon^+(\cF,\cF_\bbullet)$ and take the formulas of Proposition \ref{prop:psigood} as a definition.
 This is similar to the notion of \emph{good cell} introduced in \cite{Mochizuki10}.
 The proposition itself is useful to prove that this definition does not depend on the choice of $\epsilon$, provided that the goodness property is fulfilled.
-We will now restrict to the case where $\dim X=2$ in order to apply this program.

-\begin{proposition} Let us fix $x\in D$ and let $\eta$ be a local section of $\ccI$ in some neighbourhood of $y\in\varpi^{-1}(x)$.
+\begin{proposition} Let us fix $x\in D$ and let $\eta$ be a local section of $\ccI_{\wt X}$ in some neighbourhood of $y\in\varpi^{-1}(x)$.
 Then there exists a finite sequence of point blowing-ups $\epsilon:(X',D')\to(X,D)$ with centers projecting to~$x$ such that $\epsilon^*\eta$ (\cf Proposition \ref{prop:f*inj}) is good on $\epsilon^{-1}(U)$, where $U$ is some open neighbourhood of $x$ in $X$. \end{proposition}

 \begin{proof} If $\eta$ is not ramified, that is, $\eta\in\cO_{X,x}(*D)/\cO_{X,x}$, goodness means pure monomiality, and the assertion is that of Lemma \ref{lem:averifier}, according to the well-known property that any proper modification of a complex surface is dominated by a sequence of point blowing-ups.